Misinformation, Disinformation and Mal-Information

 Module 8: ‘False News’, Misinformation and Propaganda

-Misinformation is distinct to the quality of journalism and the circulation of trustworthy information which complies with professional standards and ethics.(1) However, misinformation and its ilk are not new but rather have become increasingly more powerful as they are fueled by new technologies and rapid online dissemination.
-The consequence is that digitally‑fueled misinformation, in contexts of polarisation, risks eclipsing quality journalism, and the truth.(2)
+Misinformation should not be confused with quality journalism and the circulation of trustworthy information which complies with professional standards and ethics.(1) Misinformation and its ilk are not new but rather have become increasingly more powerful as they are fuelled by new technologies and rapid online dissemination.
+The consequence is that digitally‑driven misinformation, in contexts of polarisation, risks eclipsing quality journalism, and the truth.(2)

-Increasingly, the strategies to combat misinformation are more social and educational in their character in order to ensure that the right to freedom of expression is not violated by over-broad legislative provisions which criminalise or, in any way, chill expression.
-The current misinformation ecosystem, therefore, requires a critical assessment of the reasons for the dissemination of misinformation and the establishment of MIL campaigns.(3) In effect, combatting misinformation, at this stage, falls more within the realm of advocacy and education than it does litigation.
+Increasingly, strategies to combat misinformation should be more social and educational in their character in order to ensure that the right to freedom of expression is not violated by over-broad legislative provisions which criminalise or chill expression.
+The current misinformation ecosystem, therefore, requires a critical assessment of the reasons for the dissemination of misinformation and the establishment of MIL campaigns.(3) In effect, combatting misinformation should fall more within the realm of advocacy and education than that of litigation.
 The limited litigation in this space bears testament to this.
 However, this is likely to change as digital rights litigators engage in more strategic and test case litigation seeking to mitigate misinformation while protecting and promoting freedom of expression.

 |Defining false information (4)|

 |Disinformation||Disinformation is information that is false, and the person who is disseminating it knows it is false.
 “It is a deliberate, intentional lie, and points to people being actively disinformed by malicious actors”.
 (5)|

 |Misinformation||Misinformation is information that is false, but the person who is disseminating it believes that it is true.(6)|

 |Mal-information||Mal-information is information that is based on reality but is used to inflict harm on a person, organisation or country.(7)|